 - In addition to reviewing the department safety manual, all graduate students are required to complete, at minimum, 3 online safety courses.
 Additional courses may be required if you are working in a lab environment.
 Your supervisor will inform you of any additional training that is required.
 The 3 mandatory online safety courses are:

-- During the week just prior to the start of classes in the Fall and Spring terms only, the Faculty of Engineering offers a two-day ExpecTAtions workshop for MASc and PhD students who are interested in being Teaching Assistants (TAs).
+- During the Fall and Spring terms, the Faculty of Engineering offers a two-day ExpecTAtions workshop for students who are interested in being Teaching Assistants (TAs).
 After successful completion of the two-day workshop, each participant will receive a certificate of completion.
 Interested students must register through the ExpecTAtions website in order to participate.